A Warm Welcome to the Journal of Analytical Psychology

 Clinical and theoretical articles, book and journal reviews, reflect international developments and current controversies in analytical psychology and Jungian thinking.
 Journal articles demonstrate the continuing development, relevance and vitality of Jungian thought.

-Tom Kelly (North America)
+Nora Swan-Foster (North America)

 The editorial board includes leading analysts from the UK, Europe, North America, Australia, China, Russia and Latin America, in collaboration with Jungian analysts from around the world.

 Marcus West has now completed his term of office as Co-Editor-in-Chief of the Journal, and we are delighted to announce that Ann Addison and Arthur Niesser will be the new Co-Editors-in-Chief for the UK and Europe along with Nora Swan-Foster in the USA.
 We look forward to this new phase of the Journal's development.
 We will post biographies of Ann and Arthur in the near future.